2025

 Pan Pan is delighted to welcome Caden Manson of Big Art Group as a mentor for 2025 to work with up to four performance makers based in Ireland to develop early-stage ideas for contemporary performance projects.

-This is a one-on-one mentorship programme in which each participant will have four mentorship sessions with Caden (two online and two in Dublin) and each of the selected participants will receive a bursary of €2,200 to help them set aside dedicated time to work on their ideas.
-We will also offer some travel subsidy to each artist to help them to see relevant work internationally.
+This is a one-on-one mentorship programme in which each participant will have four mentorship sessions with Caden and each of the selected participants will receive a bursary to help them set aside dedicated time to work on their ideas.
+This year our participants are Rachel Enright Murphy, Barry Fitzgerald, Dualtagh McDonnell-Grundy, and Venus Patel

 The Pan Pan International Mentorship is funded by the Arts Council and Dublin City Council.
-Our mentorship partner for 2025 is Dublin Fringe Festival.

 MEET THE MENTOR